14 Jul 4 THINGS YOU SHOULD KNOW BEFORE YOUR FIRST INTERVIEW

 2. Your Air Time

-You might be thinking that your first interview will be a confronting experience in which we bombard you with questions, the answers to which you might not be ready to discuss.
-But really, the first interview is an opportunity for you to give us a clear understanding of the situation you’re in, what you would like to get out of it, and the best way we can help you do this.
+The first interview is an opportunity for you to give us a clear understanding of the situation you’re in, what you would like to get out of it, and the best way we can help you do this.
+We will intently listen, guide the conversation and support you to tell your story in a way that works for you.
 It’s all about your air time!

 Be sure to bring along as many facts, documents and other pieces of information that will help us get an idea of the issues we need to tackle together.
 Things like timelines of events are helpful, or snapshots of you and your partner’s finances.
 Anything you think will be useful to show us the current position you find yourself in.